t-keazirian/google-books-cli/README.md

 - in command line prompt, type ` gbooks-cli search --keyword yourSearchTermHere` (changing `yourSearchTerm` here to the book title, keyword, or author you are searching for)
 - if your search includes spaces, please use quotation marks

-For example: `gbooks-cli search --keyword "stephen king"`
+Example with One Word Search: `gbooks-cli search --keyword ferrets` Example with Quotation Marks: `gbooks-cli search --keyword "stephen king"`

 - Command line will display each book's ID, title, author, and publisher